underpig1/neuro-bge/README.md

 ##
 ![NeuroBGE Example](images/untitled.png)
 ##
-Create games using a node-based logic editor and other incorporated features and functionalities
+Create games using a node-based logic editor and other incorporated features and functionalities, no scripting required.
 ## Installation
 Clone or [download](https://github.com/underpig1/neuro-bge/archive/master.zip) this repository and install the addon in Blender with `Preferences > Addons > Install` and enable the addon.
 ## Functionalities